DarkBullNull/VMP.NET-Kill/README.md

 # VMP.NET-Kill
 This program allows you to bypass CRC checking and anti-debugging.
+(VMProtect v3.5 build 1213)
 # Doesn't work when the app is packaged(need unpack).
 # The first-file must be named: "vmp.exe" (orig CRC-file checksum)(and don't delete it!)